vvvv/The-Gray-Book/reference/extending/design-guidelines.md

 When creating multiple implementations (for different datatypes) make sure you put the operations in different categories.

 #### Replace an adaptive node with a specific implementation
 There are cases where you'll want to make sure the compiler uses one specific implementation for an adaptive node.
-To choose a specific version for an adaptive node, first place the node via the NodeBrowser, then doubleclick it and remove the ''Adaptive'' choice in the lower right section of the NodeBrowser.
-Now you'll see all available implementations in the main panel from which you can simply choose one.
+To choose a specific version for an adaptive node, first place the node via the NodeBrowser.
+Then doubleclick it to see all available implementations in the main panel from which you can simply choose one.

 ### Process Nodes
 #### Reset Inputs